cihai/unihan-etl/README.rst

 "Structured" output
 -------------------

-UNIHAN database's documentation specifies how multiple values (lists) and structured information (hashes/dicts) are packed into fields. unihan-etl carefully handles these fields in a uniform output.
-Support only available on JSON, YAML and python output.
-It also removes null values.
+The UNIHAN database packs multiple values, nested values, and optional flags (such as apostrophes) into fields. unihan-etl carefully extracts these values in a uniform manner.
+Empty values are pruned.

+Due to the nested nature of this output, its only supported on JSON, YAML, and python output.

 JSON, ``$ unihan-etl -F json``: